 We provide our students with a strong technical foundation, refined communication skills and group project work.

-We offer an Entrepreneurial Engineering Capstone Project (ENGINE) to engage our students with industry partners.
+The Department also offers an Engineering, INnovation and Entrepreneurshp (ENGINE) capstone program to engage our students with industry partners.

 Our students are collaborators, innovators and leaders.
-In 2016, ECE students developed 3 new startup companies.
-Since 2009, ECE faculty and students have founded or have been in leadership roles at more than 25 successful startup companies.
-These include:
+With more spinouts than any other department at the UW, UW ECE faculty and students have founded or been in leadership roles at more than 60 startup companies, including:

 We hire and retain exceptional faculty to develop an innovation ecosystem.

 Each year, the faculty base continues to grow.
-Six new faculty joined the department for the 2018-2019 Academic Year.
+Seven new faculty joined the department for the 2022-23 Academic Year.
 UW ECE faculty are frequently honored for excellence in research, innovation and teaching.

 Our research areas are diverse: